orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-send.md

     - if `replace` is set to `all`, specifies the name of the window where to display the result from the `send()`, with same semantic as the [HTML `target` attribute on `<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-target)
     - typically, if setting a `target`, you'll also want to add a `replace = "false"` attribute, so the loading indicator on the current page doesn't stay after the content in the target page has been loaded
     - default: none

+- <a name="send_parameter_headers"></a>`headers`:

+    [SINCE Orbeon Forms 2019.2]

+    - specifies one or more custom HTTP headers to send in the HTTP request
+    - a single header has the form `Header-Name: Value of the header`, as is usual with HTTP
+    - multiple headers can be separated with a `\n` newline escape sequence, as in:
+        ```
+        headers = "Foo: value of foo\nBar: value of bar"
+        ```
+    - a value template may be used, with the caveat about character encodings below:
+        ```
+        headers = "Foo: {//my-control}"
+        ```
+    - *NOTE: HTTP headers typically do not support all Unicode characters as header values.*

 ### Using properties